hilmanzhy/wazuh/src/Readme.md

   - scan-build-12

 ## Compile Verprotect
-In order to run unit tests on a specific wazuh target, the project needs to be built with the `DEBUG` and `TEST` options as shown below:
+In order to run unit tests on a specific verprotect target, the project needs to be built with the `DEBUG` and `TEST` options as shown below:
 ```
 make TARGET=server|agent DEBUG=1 TEST=1
 ```